 Q15: If a student participates in an activity that is not organised by school (e.g. private piano tuition), could it be recognised as OLE?

-A15: No. OLE under the senior secondary curriculum framework refers to the programmes organised and/ or recognised by schools, which occupies 10% or more curriculum time in their whole school curriculum planning, with an aim to foster students’ whole-person development.
-Nevertheless, schools are also allowed to have the discretion to record students’ other learning experiences through their participation in or achievements gained outside school in their SLPs. (to top )
+A15: No, strictly speaking, OLE refers to the programmes organised and/ or recognised by schools under the NSS framework, in which OLE occupies 10% or more curriculum time, with an aim to ensure students’ whole-person development.
+However, schools may allow their students to record their participation or achievements gained outside school in their own SLPs (preferably under a separate column) to recognise those learning experiences. (to top )

 Q16: Are students' self-arranged activities or their participation in other programmes outside schools counted as OLEs?

 NO. OLE refers to the programmes organised and/or recognised by schools